Show Hawaiian Marine Life Aloha

 - Review swim encounter guidelines

 - Sea Turtles require air to live.
-If you see them rising to surface, give them room to replenish their air supply.
+If you see them rising to surface, give them room to breath.
 Ensure that your presence does not disturb them.

 - Cautiously move away if you observe any of the following behaviors:

 - Sudden awakening from a sleep-like state on the seafloor.

 - Movement away from or increase in swim speed upon disturbance.